MarcoSelvatici/Blue/team/README-team.md

 This documentation will contain:
 - how to run the code
-- features of the language with some code examples (TODO)
+- features of the language with some code examples.
 - implementative details of our system (TODO)

 ## Run the code